-1 Such order was subsequently appealed on March 5, 2004 by High River Limited Partnership, a creditor in both Cases.
-The appeal is currently pending in the United States District Court for the Southern District of New York (Case No. 1:04-cv-02815-SAS).
+Such order was subsequently appealed on March 5, 2004 by High River Limited Partnership ("High River"), a creditor in both Cases.
+The appeal was filed in the United States District Court for the Southern District of New York (Case No. 1:04-cv-02815-SAS), however, pursuant to an agreement with the Bank Committee, High River withdrew such appeal.